fiddlecube/compliant-llm/docs/cli/generate.md

 # Generate Command

-The `generate` command creates template files for configurations and prompts to help you get started quickly with Prompt Secure.
+The `generate` command creates template files for configurations and prompts to help you get started quickly with Compliant LLM.

 ## Synopsis